Virtual Private LAN Service: Ethernet emulation

 PEs participating in a VPLS-based VPN must appear as an Ethernet bridge to connected customer edge (CE) devices.
 Received Ethernet frames must be treated in such a way as to ensure CEs can be simple Ethernet devices.

 When a PE receives a frame from a CE, it inspects the frame and learns the CE's MAC address, storing it locally along with LSP routing information.
 It then checks the frame's destination MAC address.
 If it is a broadcast frame, or the MAC address is not known to the PE, it floods the frame to all PEs in the mesh.

 Ethernet does not have a time to live (TTL) field in its frame header, so loop avoidance must be arranged by other means.
 In regular Ethernet deployments, Spanning Tree Protocol is used for this.
 In VPLS, loop avoidance is arranged by the following rule: A PE never forwards a frame received from a PE to another PE.
 The use of a full mesh combined with split horizon forwarding guarantees a loop-free broadcast domain.

 Scalability

-VPLS is typically used to link a large number of sites together.
-Therefore, scalability is an important issue that needs addressing.